What Causes Abdominal Bloating?

 When Should I See a Doctor About Abdominal Bloating?

-Most of the time, bloating isn’t serious and will dissipate on its own.
-However, if your bloating is accompanied by a fever, skin rashes, constipation, diarrhea, vomiting, nausea, blood in your urine or stool, signs of an allergic reaction, pain in the lymph nodes, fatigue, or trouble concentrating, you should make an appointment with the physicians at Gastroenterology of Westchester for assessment.
-They will run tests to identify the cause of your bloating and provide treatment for the root cause of your condition.
+Experts acknowledge that, most of the time, abdominal bloating is not serious and will naturally dissipate on its own.
+If the bloating is accompanied by other symptoms such as fever, constipation, diarrhea, nauseam vomiting, blood in urine, allergic reaction signs, skin rashes, lymph node pain, fatigue, or trouble concentrating, however, you should quickly make an appointment with the physicians at Gastroenterology of Westchester to receive an assessment.
+They will run tests to identify the condition that is the root cause of the bloating and provide treatment accordingly.

 How Does a Doctor Treat Abdominal Bloating?